tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

     0x404588; 0x404597; 0x4045a6; 0x4045b5; 0x4045c4; 0x4045d6; 0x4045e5; 0x4045f4; 0x404603; 0x404612;
     0x404621; 0x404630; 0x40463f; 0x40464e; 0x40465d; 0x40466c; 0x40467b; 0x40468a; 0x404699; 0x4046a8

-  We can also check these addresses on the "global" control flow graph, all of them terminates with the instruction `jmp 0x40428c` which transfers the control flow to the second phase of the dispatcher.
+  We can also check these addresses on the global control flow graph above, all of them terminates by an instruction `jmp 0x40428c` which transfers the control flow to the second phase of the dispatcher.

 ### Second phase